Personal Favourites /

 '

-Highway To Hell', or 'If You want blood...You Got It'
+Highway To Hell', 'Back in Black', or 'If You want blood...You Got It'

 Aerosmith -